-“The soul is the mediator between the divine and the human dimensions of our being.
-Learning to develop and deepen our dialogue with our soul and our connection with the sacred takes knowledge, skill, application and love for the images that are released.
-In this way, we learn to live a life rich with meaning and purpose.”
+Our soul is the mediator between the divine and the human dimensions of our being.
+Learning to develop and deepen the dialogue with our soul and our connection with the sacred takes knowledge, skill, application and a love for the images that are released.
+In this way, we learn to live a meaningful and nourishing life.

 Kabbalah: Connecting with the Sacred

-The Jewish Kabbalah is a major field of mystical theory and practice and an important influence on Western Astrology, Alchemy, philosophy, art, literature and architecture.
-The Kabbalah has roots and connections with Egyptian and ancient Middle Eastern esoteric teachings.
-Along with Shamanism, Taoism and Tantra, this discipline is an essential area of study for all students of wisdom.
+The Jewish Kabbalah is a major field of mystical theory and practice.
+It has influenced the development of Western medicine, science, astrology, art, literature, philosophy and theology.
+The Kabbalah tree shares roots with Egyptian and other Near Eastern teachings and has branches that connect with Islamic and European philosophies.
+Along with Shamanism, Alchemy, Taoism and Tantra, this discipline is an essential area of study for all students of esoteric wisdom.

 The study component of this workshop focuses on two main areas:

-2: Understanding the necessity of ritual ceremonies generally, and the New Year ceremony in particular, for the well-being of the soul.
-Referencing different New Year ceremonies from diverse cultures and especially the ancient Sumerian ‘akitu’ ceremony, we explore the processes and practices for the annual ‘end of creation and rebirth of the world’.
-This will equip you in a practical way for your own work in this high point of your soul’s annual cycle.
-In addition, we will look at several of the other important annual ceremonies and ritual times that all commentators from antiquity to modern times consider necessary for the well-being of the soul.
+2: Ritual Living: Understanding the structure, meaning and necessity of the yearly cycle of ritual ceremonies, and the New Year in particular, for the well-being of the soul.
+Referencing various New Year ceremonies, especially the ancient Sumerian ‘akitu’, we explore the processes and practices for the annual ‘end of creation and rebirth of the world’ ritual.
+This will equip you in a practical way for the high and low points of your soul’s annual cycle, and better inform you for all time-bound ceremonies.

-The applied or practical side of this gathering will be daily meditation practice, based on the breath-movement-chanting processes developed by Avram Abulafia, a 13th century mystic and prominent ecstatic Kabbalist.
-We will explore the intention and practice of prayer, ritual cleansing in different situations, fasting and sacred study as some of the aspects of our daily practice as we learn to deepen our lives.
+The applied or practical side of this gathering will be daily meditation practice, based on the breath-movement-chanting techniques developed by Avram Abulafia, a 13th century mystic and ecstatic Kabbalist.
+We will explore the intention and practice of prayer, blessings, ritual cleansing in different situations, feasting, fasting and sacred study as some of the aspects of our daily practice as we learn to deepen our lives.

 So we will live, for these few days of the workshop, in a dedicated temenos.
-This quiet retreat is an opportunity to renew and strengthen your connection with the sacred in a very powerful way.
-This is also an excellent preparation for the High Holy Days cycle that follows soon after the course.
-This workshop is only open to those students who have done some previous work and who are willing to dedicate several days to sustained sacred practice.
-You will be given texts to work from on your arrival and other personal preparations will be emailed to you prior to your arrival.
+This quiet retreat is an opportunity to renew and strengthen your connection with the sacred.
+During the workshop, we have a day fast that marks the start of a three week cycle of reflection and we break our fast together.
+We explore the relevance of such rituals, and dedicated times for joy, sombreness, forgiveness, abandonment, destruction and renewal as part of our general cycle of service.
+This particular ritual also allows for a better preparation for the High Holy Days that follow two months after the course.
+This workshop is now a mandatory part of the A3 study course and it is also open to those students who have done some previous work and who are willing to dedicate several days to sustained practice.
+You will be given texts to work from on your arrival.
+Other practical matter and personal preparations will be emailed to you prior to your arrival.